Nelson19so/ToDoList/README.md

 # ToDoList

-TodoList Web Application using django and html, css and javascript. this todos authenticate and saves user data to the backend django and toggles to light and dark mode with reader drop list and also responsive.
+Realistic TodoList Web Application using django and html, css and javascript. this todos authenticate and saves user data to the backend django and toggles to light and dark mode with reader drop list and also responsive.

 ## Overview